Most of us get refund checks at tax time. And most of the time, those refunds are just what we had been eagerly awaiting.

 Why your refund might be an unexpected amount:

-- Math errors were made in computing your tax bill.
+- Math errors made in computing your tax bill.

 - Incorrect credit or deduction claims were made.